Double-Auction Mechanisms for Resource Trading Markets: System Model

-Consider a scenario where $M$ \emph{users} intend to share the bandwidth of a (single) \emph{link} of capacity $C>0$ owned by a \emph{link-supplier}.
-In the context of mobile-data offloading \cite{iosifidis-etal15double-auction}, users and link-supplier correspond to mobile-network operators and the single access-point operator (e.g., Wi-Fi, femtocell), respectively.
-The mobile-network operators want to buy a share of the limited bandwidth resource available at the access point to offload their macrocellular traffic, while the access point operator is interested in maximizing his profit.
+We consider a model comprising $M$ \emph{users} who intend to share the bandwidth available at a (single) \emph{link} of capacity $C>0$ owned by a \emph{link-supplier}.
+In the context of mobile-data offloading \cite{iosifidis-etal15double-auction}, the mobile-network operators and an access-point (e.g., Wi-Fi, femtocell) operator constitute users and link-supplier, respectively, while the offloading capacity of the access-point can be regarded as the link.
+The mobile-network operators intend to buy a share of the limited bandwidth resource available at the access point to offload their macrocellular traffic, while the access point operator is interested in maximizing his profit.
 In the double auction terminology \cite{mcafee92dominant_strategy}, users are synonymous to buyers bidding for a share of a resource while the link-supplier is the seller.
 We refer to the users and the link-supplier collectively as \emph{agents}.
-The social planner, the entity that designs the mechanism (i.e., sets up the rules for information transfer, allocation, and payments) is referred to as the \emph{network-manager},
+The social planner, the entity that designs the mechanism (i.e., sets up the rules for information transfer, allocation, and payments) is referred to as the \emph{network-manager}.

 Let $x_m$ denote the rate requested by user $m=1,2,\cdots,M$, and let $y_m$ be the rate the {link-supplier} is willing to allocate to user $m$.
 Thus, $\textbf{x}=(x_1,x_2,\cdots,x_M)$ and $\textbf{y}=(y_1,y_2,\cdots,y_M)$ represent the \emph{rate-request} and \emph{rate-allocation} vectors, respectively.
 Let $y=\sum_{m} y_m$ denote the aggregate-rate allocated by the link-supplier to all users.
 For user $m$, the benefit of acquiring a rate of $x_m$ is represented by a pay-off function $U_m(x_m)$; we assume that $U_m$, $m=1,2,\cdots,M$, are concave, strictly increasing and continuously differentiable with finite $U_m'(0)$.
 Similarly, the cost incurred by the link-supplier for accepting to serve an aggregate rate of $y$ is given by $V(y)$, where $V$ is strictly convex, strictly increasing and continuously differentiable.
 Thus, the system optimal solution is the solution to the optimization problem: